rmorabia/rmorabia/README.md

 I spend most of my time making absurdly large Spotify playlists, skateboarding, reading books, watching films, and writing about how media intersects with our lives.

-If you want to read about what I'm thinking about right now, I write infrequently on my blog.
-Read that at [radhika.dev/blog](https://radhika.dev/blog/).
+If you want to read about what I'm thinking about right now, I write regularly on my blog.
+Check out [radhika.dev](https://radhika.dev/).

 If you would like to reach me, I am accessible via: